Best Attractions in Belfast

 9) Crumlin Road Gaol

 Crumlin Road Gaol was a famous jail in the past and closed down in 1996.
 However, it reopened in 2012 becoming a major attraction site in Belfast where visitors can recollect the history of Northern Ireland.
 A tour through the site illustrates the incarceration of children and women along with the discrimination of loyalist and republican inmates.
 There are underground tunnels connecting the jail to court building where cruel sentences were passed.
-Learn about more Belfast attractions can be seen here.

 Post categories